JuliaAI/MLJ.jl/doc/adding_new_models.md

 If an MLJ `Machine` is being `fit!` and it is not the first time, then `update` is called instead of `fit` unless `fit!` has been called with new rows.
 However, `MLJBase` defines a fallback for `update` which just calls `fit`.
-For context, see ["MLJ Internals"](internals.md).
+For context, see [MLJ Internals](internals.md).
 Learning networks wrapped as models constitute one use-case: One would like each component model to be retrained only when hyperparameter changes "upstream" make this necessary.
 In this case MLJ provides a fallback (specifically, the fallback is for any subtype of `Supervised{Node}`).
 A second important use-case is iterative models, where calls to increase the number of iterations only restarts the iterative procedure if other hyperparameters have also changed.
-For an example see `builtins/Ensembles.jl`.
+For an example, see `builtins/Ensembles.jl`.

 In the event that the argument `fitresult` (returned by a preceding